-By knowing the wishes of your relative or friend, it can make dealing with a number of practical matters easier.
 To lessen any stress for you and your family when your relative or friend has died, it is a good idea to prepare a little beforehand.
 It does help to think about some practical issues that can affect your future.
+Knowing the wishes of your relative or friend can make it easier to deal with practical matters.